Top Romantic Destinations

 Sunsets and Sunrises

 Imagine waking up with a 360-degree view of not one, but three mountain peaks.
 Now, imagine waking up to a rising sun that is glistening off Mount Rainier, Mount Adams and Mount St. Helens.
 High Hut is an alpine hut located on a steep peak in the Cascades.

-Although the hut is currently closed for overnight use, the area is open for day use.
 The 4-mile climb up to High Hut is well worth the effort for the view.
 Just make it an early morning weekend hike or a cross country ski challenge.